NiveditaMandal/NiveditaMandal/README.md

 - 👋 Hi, I’m @NiveditaMandal
 - 👀 I’m interested in Web Development
 - ✨Love to learn new technology.
-- 🌱 I’m currently learning Web development and C++
+- 🌱 I’m currently learning Web development, Java, C++ and Database(SQL)
 - 💞️ I’m looking to collaborate on new projects based on new technologies.
 - 📫 How to reach me: You can contact me through my mail id- niveditamandal018@gmail.com